 - 8.1 Children demonstrate their ability in history in a variety of different ways.
 Younger children might, for example, act out a famous historical event, whilst older pupils may produce a PowerPoint presentation based on their investigation, for example, of voyages of discovery.
-Teachers will assess children's work by making informal judgements during lessons.
 On completion of a piece of work, the teacher assesses the work and uses this information to plan for future learning.
 Written or verbal feedback is given to the child to help guide his or her progress.
-Older children are encouraged to make judgements about how they can improve their own work. - 8.2 At the end of the academic year, the class teacher makes a summary judgement about the work of each pupil in relation to the National Curriculum level of attainment and records the children's levels onto an assessment sheet.
+Older children are encouraged to make judgements about how they can improve their own work.
+Teachers are able to assess children's work and understanding by conducting quizzes at the end of each unit and making informal judgements during lessons. - 8.2 At the end of the academic year, the class teacher makes a summary judgement about the work of each pupil in relation to the National Curriculum level of attainment and records the children's levels onto an assessment sheet.
 We use these grades as a basis for assessing the progress of the child, and we pass this information on to the next teacher at the end of the year. - 8.3 The history subject leader keeps samples of children's work in a portfolio.
 These demonstrate what the expected level of achievement is in history for each age group in the school.